These four variables are what we use to measure trust in people – even though we aren’t aware of it…

 INTIMACY

-Relates to our emotions, people feeling able to talk about difficult things.
+This relates to our emotions, people-feeling, and being able to talk about difficult things.
 Allow for those deeper conversations and take time to regard the emotional and spiritual aspects of your patients.
 Your team needs to know they can rely on you when they reveal confidential information.
 Your patients need to trust in you in caring for their health.

 SELF INTEREST / ORIENTATION

-Our job as business owners, is to be able to look at the interests of others and consequently create that element of trust.
-Talk about issues that need to be talked about – discuss the undiscussables.
+Our job as business owners is to be able to look at the interests of others and consequently create that element of trust.
+Talk about issues that need to be talked about – discuss the undiscussable.

-For example – you’re having multiple patients referred to you – it’s understandable that sometimes you can’t refer back.
-But you can educate on what you do.
-Follow up with the referring doctor and send a report on the patient they’ve referred to you
+For example – if you’re having multiple patients referred to you, it’s understandable that sometimes you can’t refer back.
+But you can educate them on what you do.
+Follow up with the referring doctor and send a report on the patient they’ve referred to you.

-Show that you are interested in what’s best for the team – not just for yourself.
+Show that you’re interested in what’s best for the team, not just yourself.

 Take a look at yourself and ask a few questions…

-4. Can I assure the same level of services excellence again and again?
+- Can I assure the same level of service excellence again and again?

 Is there anything you need to work on?
-Which of these variables needs to be lifted or be reduced – so you are someone people TRUST…
+Which of these variables needs to be lifted or reduced so you can be someone people TRUST?